Install the following:

 - CocoaPods 1.4.0 or later

-Make sure that your project meets the following requirements:
+Make sure that your project meets these requirements:

 - Your project must target iOS 8 or later.

-Set up a physical iOS device or the iOS simulator for running your app.
+Set up a physical iOS device or use the iOS simulator to run your app.

 - Set up a physical iOS device.